ngs-docs/angus/quality-and-trimming.md

 * [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 * [FastQC tutorial video](http://www.youtube.com/watch?v=bz93ReOv87Y)

-There are several caveats about FastQC - the main one is that it only calculates certain statistics (like duplicated sequences) for subsets of the data (e.g. duplicate sequences are only analyzed for the first 100,000 sequences in each file
+There are some important things to know about FastQC - the main one is that it only calculates certain statistics (like duplicated sequences) for subsets of the data (e.g. duplicate sequences are only analyzed within the first 100,000 sequences in each file).
+You can read more about each module at [their docs site](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).

 ### 3. Trimmomatic

 Now we're going to do some trimming!
-Let's switch back to our instance terminal, as we will be running these commands on our remote instance.
+Let's switch back to our instance terminal, as we will be running these commands on our remote computers.
 We'll be using
 [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic), which
 (as with fastqc) we've already installed via conda.

-The first thing we'll need are the adapters to trim off.
-This command is long, but it's because the trimmomatic distribution comes with adapter files.
+The first thing we'll need is a file holding the adapters we need to trim off.
+These are artificial and added as part of the sequencing process.
+The trimmomatic program comes with standard adapter files, so here we are going to copy them over to our current working directory.

 ```
 cp /opt/miniconda/pkgs/trimmomatic-*/share/trimmomatic-*/adapters/TruSeq2-PE.fa .